 If you’re not sure exactly what an FSA is and why it’s important that you spend your pretax dollars, we’ve got you covered with a quick guide.

 With each paycheck you receive, a certain amount of money is put aside before taxes.
 This pretax money is for FSA spending, and is meant to be used on eligible health care expenses throughout the year.
 While the specific amount differs depending on your tax bracket, there are calculators available to help you estimate your savings amount.
-In a nutshell, an FSA helps you save money on out-of-pocket health expenses, since you're spending pretax dollars.

 Common purchases include everyday health care products like bandages, thermometers and glasses.
 Everything from medical expenses that aren’t covered by a health plan (like deductibles and co-pays to dependent day care) and over-the-counter medication can also be eligible.